Energized . . . Not Religionized

 by David Morsey

 The mystery is resolved in the work of the Holy Spirit.
-The Spirit of God who occupies our little "cocoons" transcends them and we commune with God in the realm of the spirit.
+The Spirit of God occupies our little cocoons and transcends them as we commune with God in the realm of our spirit.
 Think of the Spirit of God within us as a Seed of Divine Energy.
 We live in a sea of energy.
-Think of the energy it takes for light from a star that is a million light years away to maintain its brilliance so that we can see it with the naked eye.
-Even more remarkable is the story of the quasar.
-The word "quasar" is a contraction of "quasi-star"--so-called because it is like a star (not a half star).
-A quasar can have thousands of times more energy than an entire galaxy--which may be a million light years across.
-Incidentally, a light year is the distance covered by light in one year's time, travelling at the rate of 186,000+ miles per second.
-Some astronomers have now discovered quasars which, according to their calculations, have required a billion light years to reach us.
-(That, of course, is their calculation).
-Should it then be thought "a thing impossible with God" to grant us the energy to interact with Him on a level that completely transcends our earthly cocoon?
-Peter says that we are "partakers of the Divine nature".
-(II Peter 1:4) The Seed of the Spirit within us gives us a touch of the nature of God, and lifts us quite beyond our space/time prison.
+Now think of the energy it takes for light from a star a thousand light-years away to maintain its brilliance so that we can see it with the naked eye.
+Even more remarkable is the quasar.
+The word "quasar" is a contraction of "quasi-stellar radio sources," so-called because it appears like a star.
+A quasar can have a hundred times more energy than an entire galaxy, which can be a light-year across, while a galaxy can be a hundred thousand light-years across.
+Should it then be thought "a thing impossible with God" to grant us the energy to interact with Him on a level that ultimately transcends our earthly cocoon?
+Peter says that we are "partakers of the Divine nature" (II Peter 1:4).
+The Seed of the Spirit within us gives us a touch of the nature of God and lifts us quite beyond our space/time prison.

-It has a very important purpose.
-It gives us insight into the meaning of our salvation, as well as an understanding of how we maintain our relationship with Christ.
-Jesus alluded to this in His discussion with Nicodemus, when He said that he must be "born again."
-He meant, of course, that he must be touched by the energy of God.
-This is what lifts us out of the shackles of religious exercise.
-The term "born again" has become so enmeshed in methods and systems and rules that it almost becomes a catch phrase for joining a religious group.
-The essence of salvation is receiving the Holy Spirit who brings with Him the Energy of God (since, of course, the Holy Spirit is God).
-And thus we become partakers of His Divine nature.
-This provides us with the energy required to identify with Him.
+It has an essential purpose.
+It gives us insight into the meaning of our salvation and an understanding of our relationship with Christ.
+Jesus alluded to this in His discussion with Nicodemus when He told him that you must be born again.
+He meant, of course, that the energy of God must touch him.
+This energy is what lifts us out of the shackles of religious exercise.
+The term born again has become so enmeshed in methods, systems, and rules that it almost becomes a catchphrase for joining a religious group.
+The essence of salvation is receiving the Holy Spirit, who brings with Him the Energy of God (since, of course, the Holy Spirit is God).
+And thus, we become partakers of His Divine nature.
+It provides us with the energy required to identify with Him.
 It is in this energy that we receive the gift of faith.
-We can think of faith in terms of something of a "force field" within us from which we have the energy to communicate with God.
-If the light energy of a star can be picked up by the nerve endings of our eyes, after travelling a million years, it is quite reasonable to assume that the force field within us can equally touch God.
+We can think of faith as something of a "force field" within us from which we have the energy to communicate with God.
+If the nerve endings in our eyes can see the light energy of a star after traveling a hundred light-years, it is reasonable to assume that God's energy within each of us can equally touch God.

-So then what does the expression "born again" really mean?
+So then, what does the expression "born again" mean?

-It really means to receive the Spirit of God in us.
+It means to receive the Spirit of God in us.

 So how do we do that?